Usage-Based Insurance [How to Save with UBI]

 Pros and Cons of Usage-Based Insurance

-For most, the prospect of saving money on your car insurance is pretty much a no brainer.
-But when it comes to usage-based insurance, not everyone is convinced – particularly when it comes to concerns about privacy.
+For most, the prospect of getting discounts on your auto insurance is pretty much a no brainer.
+But when it comes to usage-based insurance, not everyone is convinced – particularly when it comes to concerns about the apps tracking your movements.

 For those who remain on the fence, we’ve compiled the major pros and cons of this popular insurance program: